JetBrains/marketplace-docs/topics/paid-plugins-start/test-the-plugin-licensing-on-the-demo-instance.md

 ## Preparing an IDE for Tests with a Demo Environment

-**(!!!)** In order to route the IDE requests to the Marketplace Demo instance, you are modifying internal parameters of the IDE.
-Don't forget to remove custom VM Options and Properties after the testing, otherwise, your IDE experience might be disrupted at any time.
+**(!!!)** To route the IDE requests to the Marketplace Demo instance, you are modifying the internal parameters of the IDE.
+Don't forget to remove custom VM Options and Properties after the testing.
+Otherwise, your IDE experience might be disrupted at any time.

 ### Configuring the IDE to work with a test Sales System